breezeight/nicola_blog/_guides/javascript.markdown

 A function can invoked with:

 * more arguments than in the function signature: is allowed...yes ???
 * less arguments than in the function signature: is allowed.
 Missing params are set to `undefined`.

 ### call() and apply()

-see [SOJS] paragraph 3.3.5
+REF: see [SOJS] paragraph 3.3.5

 Usecases: implement a "foreach", implement a callback system